roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "...If you so envious, why did you reject the drug that stops growth?"
 "I wanted to grow old.
 If possible, together with Hinagiku, you know."
 "Aah, such a life might also not been bad."
 "Isn't it?"
 Nagisa chuckled.
-"More than that, you fancy to drink whisky now?
+"More than that, you fancy to drink a whisky now?
 That's it, right?
 That's what we often drank together, huh?
 I like it, a lot."
 "Aha.
 Let's drink."